PLU's Non-Discrimination Policies

 - It requires a change in the essential nature of a course or program, or requires an undue administrative burden.

 - Impose an undue financial burden when there is a less costly but equally effective option.

 - Significantly compromises the health or safety of the student or others.

-If a student is requesting classroom accommodations and you have not received a Faculty Notification Letter, please send the student to register his/her disability with the Coordinator for Office of Accessibility & Accommodation in the Dean of Students Office in the University Center Lot or call (253) 535-7073.
+If a student is requesting classroom accommodations and you have not received a Faculty Notification Letter, please send the student to register their disability with the Coordinator for Office of Accessibility & Accommodation in the Dean of Students Office in the University Center Lot or call (253) 535-7073.
 PLU does not provide testing for disability qualification.
 We can, however, provide interested parties with a list of local resources.

 - Please include a statement about requesting accommodations in your syllabus, such as: If you need course adaptations or accommodations because of a disability, if you have emergency medical information to share with OAA, or if you need other special arrangements, please make an appointment with the OAA Coordinator as soon as possible.
 If you have questions concerning the services available for students with disabilities at PLU, please contact the Coordinator for Office of Accessibility & Accommodation in the Dean of Students Office in the University Center Lot, or call (253) 535-7073.